How to Remove or Delete all RDS CALs from a Windows Server?

 1. Open the Services snap-in (services.msc) or a PowerShell prompt as an administrator.

 2. Stop the Remote Desktop Licensing service.
-In PowerShell, you can use the command:
+In PowerShell, run:

-6. Rename this file to TLSLic.edb.old or simply delete it.
+5. Rename this file to TLSLic.edb.old (or simply delete it).

-7. Start the Remote Desktop Licensing service.
-In PowerShell, you can use the command:
+6. Start the Remote Desktop Licensing service.
+In PowerShell, run:

-Method 2: Using PowerShell to Uninstall Individual CAL Packs
+Method 2: Using PowerShell to Uninstall Individual Packs

 If you only want to remove a specific pack of CALs and not the entire database, you can use PowerShell.